 Many people will use a mortar and pestle to grind their palm sugar before cooking.
 However, there’s no need since the palm sugar dissolves while the sauce simmers.

-you can use granulated sugar if you can’t find palm sugar.
-Another option is to buy Palm sugar online.
+You can use granulated sugar if you can’t find palm sugar.

 The flavor and creamy texture of coconut milk in Thai recipes is distinct.